beeneyn/vybez-chatapp/replit.md

 ## System Architecture

 ### UI/UX Decisions
 The application features a "Neon Nightlife" aesthetic with a "BREAK FREE" slogan.
 The color palette includes Midnight, Deep Violet, Electric Magenta, Cyber Cyan, and Warm accent.
 Typography uses Space Grotesk (headings) and Inter (body).
-The design incorporates glassmorphism, gradients, a unified 4-column footer, and a custom modal system, all built with Tailwind CSS v4.
+The design incorporates glassmorphism, gradients, a unified 4-column footer, and a custom modal system, all built with Tailwind CSS v4. **Dark theme is the default theme** for new users, with a light theme option available in settings.
+The settings sidebar and all UI elements dynamically change colors based on the selected theme.

 ### Technical Implementations
 Vybez is a Node.js application using Express.js for the backend and Socket.IO for real-time communication.
 User authentication uses bcrypt for password hashing and `express-session` for session management with a file-based store (planned migration to Replit Key-Value storage).
 PostgreSQL, hosted on Replit's Neon database, is the primary data store.
 The frontend uses vanilla JavaScript and Tailwind CSS v4.